ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 In this section we describe in general terms all the steps to run an event storming workshop.
 The output of an actual workshop performing Event storming and Insight Storming on a sample problem - a world wide container shipment, is further detailed in [Container shipment analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/analysis/readme.md).

 ## Conducting the Event and Insight Storming Workshop
 An Event Storming Workshop is held after completing a Design Thinking Workshop in which [Personas](https://www.ibm.com/cloud/garage/content/think/practice_personas/) and [Empathy Maps](https://www.ibm.com/cloud/garage/content/think/practice_empathy_maps/) were developed and business pains and goals were defined.
 The Event storming workshop adds more specific design on the events occuring at each step of the process, natural contexts for microservices and predictive insights to guide operation of the system.
 This approach is effective in enabling a team including business owners and stakeholders to define a Minimal Viable Prototype ( MVP) design for the solution.
 The resulting design will be organized as a collecion of loosely coupled microservices linked through an Event Driven Architecture (EDA) and and one or more  Event Buses.
-This style of design can deployed into multicloud execution environments and allows for scaling and agile deployment.
+This style of design can be deployed into multicloud execution environments and allows for scaling and agile deployment.

 Preparations for the event storming workship  include:
 * Get a room big enough to hold at least 6 to 8 persons and with enough wall space on which to stick big paper sheets: you will need a lot of wall space to define the models.